573/boost_tryout/example3/ReadMe.md

 The project name must be the same as the module name: i. e. imaging you have `boost_example` then write `BOOST_PYTHON_MODULE(boost_example)` in the extensions `.cpp` file and the built files name will be `boost_example.pyd`, free to choose is the `*.cpp` files file name.

 When built, the `*.pyd` file is created below the solution folder (or the output folder you declared, inside Debug/Release).
-At a command line prompt push into that folder, append `%BOOSTHOME%\stage\lib` (where the `boost_python-XXX.dll` etc. files are found and eventually needed additional `*.dll` files too) to the `PATH` variable and append the folder containing the `*.pyd` file to the `%PYTHONPATH%` variable).
+At a command line prompt push into that folder, append `%BOOSTHOME%\stage\lib` (where the `boost_python-XXX.dll` - in other words your projects bundled `*.dll` files - are found) to the `PATH` variable and append the folder containing the `*.pyd` file - the build output folder - to the `%PYTHONPATH%` variable.
 Now you may run `%PYTHONHOME%\python.exe` and therein:

     >>> import boost_example
 	>>> print boost_example.greet()